 There are two different FAFSA loans available for students: loans directly from the Department of Education and loans from the school.
 They can be subsidized or unsubsidized by the government.
-Subsidized federal student aid is available for low-income undergraduate applicants.
-The U.S. Department of Education pays the interest on this loan during deferment, 6 months after graduation and while in school.
+For subsidized loans, the U.S. Department of Education pays the interest on this loan during deferment, 6 months after graduation and while in school.
 Unsubsidized loans are available for undergraduate and graduate students.
 However, the Department of Education does not take responsibility for unsubsidized FAFSA loan interest.

 Do I have to pay back FAFSA?

-Individuals awarded aid from FAFSA question: “do have to pay back FAFSA?”
-Simply, students must only pay back loans.
-FAFSA grants and funds earned through work-study programs do not have to be repaid.
-Students are required to pay back both subsidized and unsubsidized loans.
-However, students have several months post-graduation to begin making payments on their FAFSA loans.
+Individuals awarded aid from FAFSA question: “do I have to pay back FAFSA?”
+The answer depends on the type of aid you are asking about.
+Typically, students are only required to pay back loans.
+FAFSA grants and funds earned through work study by qualifying students do not have to be repaid.